verbb/formie/docs/fields/option-sources.md

 **Template** does not enforce an `in` range against a stored list.
 Use it only when a developer controls the render-time options deliberately.

-## Picking entries, categories, users or tags
+## Picking Entries, Categories, Users or Tags

 **Predefined** and **Integration** on Dropdown, Radio and Checkboxes cover built-in lists and integration data only.